top of page

 DANIEL 7 & 8 - JERUSALEM'S CONQUERORS

-Dan 7:1 In the first year of Belshazzar king of Babylon Daniel had a dream and visions of his head upon his bed: then he wrote the dream, and told the sum of the matters.
+Daniel 7:1 In the first year of Belshazzar king of Babylon Daniel had a dream and visions of his head upon his bed: then he wrote the dream, and told the sum of the matters.

 2 Daniel spake and said, I saw in my vision by night, and, behold, the four winds of the heaven strove upon the great sea.

 7 After this I saw in the night visions, and behold a fourth beast (Islam), dreadful and terrible, and strong exceedingly; and it had great iron teeth (Islam conquered and ruled with an iron sword - see "Daniel 2 - Interpretation Errors"): it devoured and brake in pieces, and stamped the residue with the feet of it: and it was diverse from all the beasts that were before it; and it had ten horns (ten Islamic dynasties that successively ruled Jerusalem after the city's initial conquest by Caliph Omar.
-Omar was one of the immediate successors of Mohammed, whose religion emerged from the "holy" cities of Mecca and Medina in Arabia.
+Omar was one of the immediate successors of Mohammed, whose religion emerged from the "holy cities" of Mecca and Medina in Arabia.
 The ten Islamic dynasties are listed by name on the page "The Two Witnesses".
 This Islamic fourth beast ruled Jerusalem over a period of almost 1300 years).

 9 I beheld till thrones were cast down ("were put in place" - NKJV, "were set in place" - NIV), and the Ancient of days (God the Father) did sit, whose garment was white as snow, and the hair of his head like the pure wool: his throne was like the fiery flame, and his wheels as burning fire.